 and this girly has a lot of things that need a home

-And they collapse down so they’ll be easy to move (and we move often) or store when not in use
+And the storage bins collapse down so they’ll be easy to move (and we move often) or store when not in use

-We use them for toys but you could use them for just about anything!
+We use the collapsible storage bins for toys but you could use them for just about anything!
 Fabric, accessories, seasonal items (hats, scarves, beach towels, etc.)…

 Let’s get organized!

 My storage bins are 18x12x8 and fit perfectly under the Ikea changing table.
 To make 2 of those you’ll need:

 - 1 1/8 yard outer fabric- I used marine vinyl but you don’t need something quite that stiff